 Interpretation or suspension of standing orders

-During the course of a meeting, the chair of the audit and risk committee shall be the final authority on the interpretation of the standing orders.
+During the course of a meeting, the chair of the audit and risk assurance committee shall be the final authority on the interpretation of the standing orders.

 Except where this would contravene any statutory provision, any one or more of the standing orders may be suspended at any meeting provided that a simple majority of those present and eligible to participate vote in favour of the suspension.